Neozapatismo: Internationalist component

-At The First Intercontinental Gathering For Humanity and Against Neoliberalism, the Zapatistas declared their intention to: …make a collective network of all our particular struggles and resistances.
-An intercontinental network of resistance against neoliberalism, an intercontinental network of resistance for humanity.
-This intercontinental network of resistance, recognising differences and acknowledging similarities, will search to find itself with other resistances around the world.
-This intercontinental network of resistance will be the medium in which distinct resistances may support one another.For their part, many people from all over world drew inspiration from the Zapatistas.
+Many people from all over world drew inspiration from the Zapatistas.
 The writings of Subcomandante Marcos and the Zapatistas have been translated into well over a dozen languages, including, in addition to most European languages, Chinese, Indonesian, Japanese, Korean, Persian, Tamil and Turkish.

 Two major book-length studies in English, and one in Spanish, have been published devoted entirely to detailing the international appeal of the Zapatistas.
 These are: Thomas Olesen, International Zapatismo: The Construction of Solidarity in the Age of Globalization (London: Zed Books, 2005); Alex Khasnabish, Zapatismo Beyond Borders: New Imaginations of Political Possibility (Toronto: University of Toronto Press, 2008); and Guiomar Rovira, Zapatistas sin fronteras (Mexico City: Ediciones Era, 2009).
-In addition, a 2019 volume of the Mexican journal Contrahistorias contains articles detailing the reception, influence, and impact of neozapatismo in Brazil, Chile, China, Cuba and Iran.
-The same year saw the publication of Nick Henck's Subcomandante Marcos: Global Rebel Icon which contained a chapter that summarizes, synthesizes and supplements the work of Khasnabish and Olesen on the international reach and appeal of neozapatismo in general and Subcomandante Marcos in particular.
+In addition, a 2019 volume of the Mexican journal Contrahistorias contains articles detailing the reception, influence, and impact of Neozapatismo in Brazil, Chile, China, Cuba and Iran.
+The same year saw the publication of Nick Henck's Subcomandante Marcos: Global Rebel Icon which contained a chapter that summarizes, synthesizes and supplements the work of Khasnabish and Olesen on the international reach and appeal of Neozapatismo in general and Subcomandante Marcos in particular.